carbon-design-system/carbon/.github/ISSUE_TEMPLATE/accessibility-issue.md

 ---
-name: Accessibility Issue ♿
+name: Accessibility Issue
 about: Report an accessibility or usability issue
 title: ''
-labels: 'type: a11y ♿', 'squad: system'
+labels: 'type: a11y, squad: system'
 assignees: ''
 ---

 <!-- Feel free to remove sections that aren't relevant.